Shop by goal

 Walk away from any tesamorelin listing that:

+What is tesamorelin?
 A 44-amino-acid synthetic GHRH analogue with a trans-3-hexenoic acid modification at the N-terminus.
 FDA-approved as Egrifta (tesamorelin acetate) for HIV-associated lipodystrophy.

+Is tesamorelin FDA-approved?
 Yes.
 It is the only FDA-approved peptide indicated specifically for visceral fat reduction - though the approval is narrow (HIV-associated lipodystrophy), not general weight loss.

+How is tesamorelin different from CJC-1295?
 Both are GHRH-class analogues.
 Tesamorelin uses the full 44-residue backbone with HEA at the N-terminus (short half-life, preserves pulsatile GH).
 CJC-1295 uses the 29-residue fragment with optional DAC for albumin binding (long half-life with DAC, flatter GH profile).

+What did the NIH study of tesamorelin show?
 The pivotal Phase 3 trial (Falutz et al., NEJM 2007) reported a ~15% reduction in visceral adipose tissue over 26 weeks of 2 mg/day tesamorelin, with significant lipid-profile improvement vs placebo.

+Is tesamorelin a research compound on this site?
 Yes.
 New-U catalogues tesamorelin as a lyophilised reference peptide with a per-batch Certificate of Analysis.
 Sold research use only, not for human consumption.

 External links are provided for research reference only; New-U is not affiliated with the cited organisations and links carry no endorsement either way.
 Egrifta is a trade name of Theratechnologies / EMD Serono; New-U sells research-grade reference peptide only, not the licensed medicine.